fani-lab/SEERa/readme.md

 np.random.seed(0)
 RunID = 1

-# SQL setting.
-Should be set for each mysql instance
-user = ''
-password = ''
-host = ''
-database = ''

 general = {
     'Comment': '', # Any comment to express more information about the configuration.
 }

 dal = {
-    'start': '2010-12-17', # First date of system activity 'end': '2011-02-17', # Last day of system activity 'timeInterval': 1, # Time interval (days) for grouping documents 'lastRowsNumber': 100000, # Number of picked rows of the dataset for the whole process as a sample
+    'start': '2010-12-01', # First date of social posts 'end': '2011-02-04', # Last day of social posts 'timeInterval': 1, # Time interval (based on number of days) for grouping posts as documents

     # Following parameters is used to generate corpus from our dataset:
     'userModeling': True, # Aggregates all tweets of a user as a document